Contact information

 Senior Researcher

 My research explores how social injustice can be seen and acted on through understanding experiences of health and illness.
-I am passionate about using qualitative methods to explore how healthcare interventions can address inequality, with a view to informing and improving the design of public services.
+I use qualitative methods to explore how healthcare interventions can address inequality, with a view to informing and improving the design of public services.
 I am an interdisciplinary social scientist, spanning the fields of medical sociology, medical anthropology and science and technology studies.

 I have been involved in a range of projects exploring impacts of pandemic.
 These include: the unfair burden of the pandemic on minorities; differences in experiences of Covid stigma across countries; how Long Covid has affected families; how vaccines have affected people living with Long Covid; and how the pandemic changed the healthcare response to domestic violence and abuse.

-Other projects I have worked on include: evaluating the challenges of using smart phones for asthma self-management; developing food voucher interventions to alleviate food poverty; and exploring the rapid growth of high-street and DIY ‘injectable’ cosmetic practices.
+Other projects I have worked on include use of food voucher interventions to support people experiencing food poverty and exploring the rapid growth of high-street and DIY ‘injectable’ cosmetic practices.

 As a methodologist I am interested in anti-racist research approaches, cross-country qualitative comparative analysis, and how to minimise and address the rising impact of 'imposter' research participants.